Skip to main content

 • A fiscally-sponsored nonprofit organization serving San Diego County, California.

+New nonprofits that otherwise meet the eligibility requirements can apply, and there are no minimum or maximum budget thresholds for eligibility.
 Review the Rules for a complete set of eligibility requirements.
 NOTE: Projects that employ culture to promote behavioral well-being are welcome to apply.
 Please select “arts and culture” from the options listed under Solution Category when registering.

 Prebys Sparx welcomes applications from eligible nonprofit organizations located anywhere in the U.S. and U.S. territories that serve San Diego County.
 Organizations must be based in San Diego County or partner with a nonprofit that is based in San Diego County to be eligible.